Story by: Krissy Raque on February 21, 2019

 “In the case of the Byler family, they all have the exact same genetic mutation, but all three children presented it at different ages with different severities of the disease,” Dr. Sparks said.

-No other pediatric heart program in Kentucky or Ohio is ranked higher by the Society of Thoracic Surgeons.
 Talk to a staff member about how your family can get quality care without having to travel too far from home.

 According to Dr. Sparks, doctors are limited in understanding how genetic abnormalities lead to disease; for instance, Eva’s cardiomyopathy is explained by her genetics.
 The atrial septal defect, however, likely isn’t inherited.